Finding Books, Journal, and other Economic Literature

 If Princeton does not own the book or is charged out:

 - Try Borrow Direct first.
-It is a very fast way of getting books if owned by Brown, the Center for Research Libraries, Columbia, Cornell, Dartmouth, Harvard, MIT, University of Pennsylvania, or Yale.
+It is a very fast way of getting books if owned by Brown, the Center for Research Libraries, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, MIT, University of Chicago, University of Pennsylvania, or Yale.

 - Interlibrary Services can borrow the book if not available in Borrow Direct libraries.
 While the Main Catalog will usually tell you if Princeton owns a particular book, Worldcat will show you what other libraries own.